 The Advisor does not select brokers based upon whether Ethos will receive client referrals from a broker dealer or third party.
 Ethos may recommend a broker to its clients, but the ultimate selection of any broker remains with the client.
 When recommending a broker Ethos considers several factors including cost, execution capabilities, price, reputation, access to various markets, reporting, and security of client funds.
+The recommended broker may be the same as the custodial bank.

-If the client requests that Ethos recommend a broker-dealer/custodian for execution and/or custodial services, Ethos generally recommends that investment management accounts be maintained at Schwab and/or US Bank.
+If the client requests that Ethos recommend a broker-dealer/custodian for execution and/or custodial services, Ethos generally recommends that investment management accounts be maintained at one of Ethos' Custodial Firms.
 Prior to engaging Ethos to provide investment management services, the client will be required to enter into a formal Investment Management Agreement with Ethos setting forth the terms and conditions under which Ethos shall manage the client's assets, and a separate custodial/clearing agreement with each designated broker dealer/custodian.

-Factors that Ethos considers in recommending Schwab, US Bank, or Citigroup (or any other broker-dealer/custodian to clients) include historical relationship with Ethos, financial strength, reputation, execution capabilities, pricing, research, and service.
-Although the transaction fees paid by Ethos's clients shall comply with Ethos's duty to obtain best execution, a client may pay a transaction fee that is higher than another qualified broker-dealer might charge to affect the same transaction where Ethos determines, in good faith, that the transaction fee is reasonable.
+Factors that Ethos considers in recommending Ethos' Custodial Firms (or any other brokerdealer/custodian to clients) include historical relationship with Ethos, financial strength, reputation, execution capabilities, pricing, research, and service.
+Although the transaction fees paid by Ethos' clients shall comply with Ethos' duty to obtain best execution, a client may pay a transaction fee that is higher than another qualified broker-dealer might charge to affect the same transaction where Ethos determines, in good faith, that the transaction fee is reasonable.
 In seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction represents the best overall execution, taking into consideration the full range of a broker-dealer's services, including the value of research provided, execution capability, transaction rates, and responsiveness.
 Accordingly, although Ethos will seek competitive rates, it may not necessarily obtain the lowest possible rates for client account transactions.
-Unless services are provided in conjunction with a wrap program, transaction fees charged by the designated broker-dealer/custodian are exclusive of, and in addition to, Ethos's investment advisory fee.
-Ethos's best execution responsibility is qualified if securities that it purchases for client accounts are mutual funds that trade at net asset value as determined at the daily market close.
+Unless services are provided in conjunction with a wrap program, transaction fees charged by the designated broker-dealer/custodian are exclusive of, and in addition to, Ethos' investment advisory fee.
+Ethos' best execution responsibility is qualified if securities that it purchases for client accounts are mutual funds that trade at net asset value as determined at the daily market close.